triestpa/Open-Cryptochat/README.md

 - Experiment with different encryption systems such as:
   - [**AES**](https://en.wikipedia.org/wiki/Advanced_Encryption_Standard) - Symmetric encryption, with a shared secret between the users.
 This is the only publicly available algorithm that is in use by the NSA and US Military.
   - [**ElGamal**](https://en.wikipedia.org/wiki/ElGamal_encryption) - Similar to RSA, but with smaller cyphertexts, faster decryption, and slower encryption.
 This is the core algorithm that is used in [PGP](https://en.wikipedia.org/wiki/Pretty_Good_Privacy).
   - Implement a [**Diffie-Helman**](https://en.wikipedia.org/wiki/Diffie%E2%80%93Hellman_key_exchange) key exchange.
 This is a technique of using asymmetric encryption (such as ElGamal) to exchange a shared secret, such as a symmetric encryption key (for AES).
-Building this on top of our existing project, and exchanging a new shared secret before each message, is a good way to improve the security of the app (see [Perfect Forward Security](https://en.wikipedia.org/wiki/Forward_secrecy)).
+Building this on top of our existing project and exchanging a new shared secret before each message is a good way to improve the security of the app (see [Perfect Forward Security](https://en.wikipedia.org/wiki/Forward_secrecy)).
 - Build an app for virtually any use-case where intermediate servers should never have unencrypted access to the transmitted data, such as password-managers and P2P (peer-to-peer) networks.
 - Refactor the app for [React Native](https://facebook.github.io/react-native/), [Ionic](https://ionicframework.com/), [Cordova](https://cordova.apache.org/), or [Electron](https://electronjs.org/) in order to provide a secure pre-built application bundle for mobile and/or desktop environments.